National Bison Day - November

 History

-Bison are especially revered by indigenous peoples, since it is bison that help to survive, spiritually inspire.
-Unfortunately, by the beginning of the 20th century, the number of bison had declined sharply due to hunting and human cruelty.
-There are 700 heads left in private ownership, and only 23 in Yellowstone.
+Bison are especially revered by indigenous peoples, as they have helped them to survive and spiritually inspire.
+Unfortunately, by the beginning of the 20th century, the number of bison had declined sharply due to hunting and human cruelty, leaving only 700 in private ownership and only 23 in Yellowstone.
+In 1992, Native Americans created a group of enthusiasts who helped to revive bison populations, with educational programs and technical resources provided to 56 tribes.
+In 1997, a Memorandum of Understanding was signed.

-Interesting Facts
+Interesting facts

-How to celebrate
+How to take part

-When is National Bison Day celebrated in 2022?
+When is National Bison Day in 2024?

 National Bison Day is observed on the first Saturday of November each year.